Circuit Breakers & Retries

 Bulkhead Isolate resources.
 Watertight compartments on a ship.

-Backoff + Jitter Spread out load during recovery. polite conversation (don’t all speak at once).
+Backoff + Jitter Spread out load during recovery.
+Polite conversation (don’t all speak at once).

 Idempotency Safe retries.
 “I already paid you!”